pallets/jinja/docs/templates.rst

 configuration, the default behavior is that it evaluates to an empty string if printed and that you can iterate over it, but every other operation fails.

+.. _notes-on-subscribing:

+.. admonition:: Implementation

+    The process of looking up attributes and items of objects is called "subscribing" an object.
+For convenience sake ``foo.bar`` in Jinja2 does the following things on the Python layer:

+    -   check if there is an attribute called `bar` on `foo`.
+    -   if there is not, check if there is an item ``'bar'`` in `foo`.
+    -   if there is not, return an undefined object.

+    ``foo['bar']`` on the other hand works mostly the same with the a small difference in the order:

+    -   check if there is an item ``'bar'`` in `foo`.
+    -   if there is not, check if there is an attribute called `bar` on `foo`.
+    -   if there is not, return an undefined object.

+    This is important if an object has an item or attribute with the same name.
+Additionally there is the :func:`attr` filter that just looks up attributes.

 .. _filters:

 Filters